Waziup/majiup-backend/README.md

 ## Creating your Majiup device
 ### Step 1 - Open the wazigate UI
-Open the gateway UI dashboard from http://wazigate.local and navigate to the dashbaord
+Open the gateway UI dashboard from http://wazigate.local and navigate to the dashbaord  <br />
-Create a new device and assign unique adresses to the device
+Create a new device and assign unique adresses to the device  <br />
-Allocate one actuator, the other three sensors will be allocated automatically when the hardware mounted on the tank sends data
+Allocate one actuator, the other three sensors will be allocated automatically when the hardware mounted on the tank sends data <br />

 ### Step 2 -  Setup your hardware
 Upload this code to your hardware.
-Normally, the sensor sends data at inteval of 5 minutes.
+Normally, the sensor sends data at inteval of 5 minutes.  <br />
-Note: Edit the sensor pins defined in the code and the device address as connected to your hardware before uploading.
+Note: Edit the sensor pins defined in the code and the device address as connected to your hardware before uploading.  <br />
-e.g In the code, the TDS sensor pin is A1, temperature probe connected to pin A2, echo pin and trigger pins are D3 and D4 respectively
+e.g In the code, the TDS sensor pin is A1, temperature probe connected to pin A2, echo pin and trigger pins are D3 and D4 respectively  <br />
 When done changing the necessary fields, upload your code and set the device ready to make measurements.
 Turn the device on when you are done mounting to avoid streaming false value.
-Even though, this has been catered in the code to reject sending outlier values (false data).
+Even though, this has been catered in the code to reject sending outlier values (false data).  <br />

 ### Step 3 - Set sensors on the gateway
-After receiving sensor values on the gateway, edit their fields respectively Normall,the sensors will have name like temperature sensor 1,....
+After receiving sensor values on the gateway, edit their fields respectively <br />
+Normall,the sensors will have name like temperature sensor 1,....  <br />
-Sensor with ID of temperature_sensor_0 is water level sensor -> Assign kind to WaterLevel
+Sensor with ID of temperature_sensor_0 is water level sensor -> Assign kind to WaterLevel  <br />
-Sensor with ID of temperature_sensor_1 is water temperature sensor -> Assign kind to WaterThermometer
+Sensor with ID of temperature_sensor_1 is water temperature sensor -> Assign kind to WaterThermometer  <br />
-Sensor with ID of temperature_sensor_2 is water quality sensor sensor -> Assign kind to WaterPollutant
+Sensor with ID of temperature_sensor_2 is water quality sensor sensor -> Assign kind to WaterPollutant  <br />

 ### Step 4 - Set your tank on Majiup application
 Head over to majiup application and set the dimensions and capacity of your tank under settings.